2018-19 GenNET ITV Course Info

 Preparing for the 2018-19 GenNET ITV School Year

-Scheduling for the 2018-19 GenNET ITV School year is in motion!
-Now is the time for counselors, administrative teams to consider course options students at their sites.
+Scheduling for the 2018-19 GenNET ITV School year continues as the curent school ends and plans for next year become clearer.
 Use this one-stop location to access necessary information to meet the needs of students for advanced level courses, electives, world languages and more!

 Click on the topic bars below to access information and forms to make requests for GenNET ITV courses the 2018-19 School Year as a sending or receiving site today!